awsdocs/amazon-efs-user-guide/doc_source/performance.md

 1. Monitor the [PercentIOLimit](monitoring-cloudwatch.md#efs-metrics) Amazon CloudWatch metric for Amazon EFS during the performance test\.
 For more information about accessing this and other metrics, see [Amazon CloudWatch Metrics](monitoring_overview.md)\.

 If the `PercentIOLimit` percentage returned was at or near 100 percent for a significant amount of time during the test, your application should use the Max I/O performance mode\.
 Otherwise, it should use the default General Purpose mode\.

+To move to a different performance mode, migrate the data to a different file system that was created in the other performance mode\.
+You can use DataSync to transfer files between two EFS file systems\.
+To learn more, see [Transferring Data into Amazon EFS](transfer-data-to-efs.md)\.

+Some latency\-sensitive workloads require the higher I/O levels provided by Max I/O performance mode and the lower latency provided by General Purpose performance mode\.
+For this type of workload, we recommend creating multiple General Purpose performance mode file systems\.
+In this case, we recommend then spreading the application workload across all these file systems, as long as the workload and applications can support it\.

+By taking this approach, you can create a logical file system and shard data across multiple EFS file systems\.
+Each file system is mounted as a subdirectory, and your application can access these subdirectories in parallel\.
+This approach allows latency\-sensitive workloads to scale to higher levels of file system operations per second, aggregated across multiple file systems\.
+At the same time, these workloads can take advantage of the lower latencies offered by General Purpose performance mode file systems\.

 ## Throughput Modes<a name="throughput-modes"></a>